 When it works

 - Global talent pool.
 It is not only about quantity but quality as well.
 Eastern Europe is known for professionals with solid backgrounds.
-These developers most likely have experience of work on offshore projects from different domains.
+These developers most likely have experience working on offshore projects from different domains.

 - Different time zones.
 To make work efficient time of online meetings should be reduced or time suitable for both parties should be found.
 However, some companies are ready to adapt their working schedule to customers.

 - Language barrier.
-You should be ready that at the initial phase of the project certain understanding gaps can be faced.
-Of course, the level of English in software developers is getting better every year, however, minor details can be lost within the communication.
+You should be ready that at the initial phase of the project, certain understanding gaps can be faced.
+Of course, the level of English among software developers is getting better every year, however, minor details can be lost in communication.
 All this adds a certain complexity to communication.

 - Cultural differences.
 The way of talking, understanding of professional communications, and ethics may differ greatly for remote locations.
 It is important not to impose one’s vision but to find a balance between two cultures.